-There is an Average Revenue curve or Demand curve, which is not the consumers’ demand curve but rather the producers’ demand curve.
-The curve represents average quantity at an average price.
+There is an Average Revenue Curve or Demand Curve, which is not the consumers’ demand curve but rather the producers’ demand curve.
+The curve represents an average quantity at an average price.
 Now that we understand what these curves are and what their function is, let us discuss marginal revenue in the context of marginal cost.

-Now he went to the market and tried to sell those candy boxes for the normal price of $2 each for the first 30 boxes and after that, he priced each box of candy for $2.15.
-He could sell 30 boxes easily and was not able to sell the remaining 5 boxes at the price he determined.
-In order to sell the remaining boxes, he needed to reduce the price to the normal price, otherwise, people would buy them from some other seller.
+In order to sell the remaining boxes, he needed to reduce the price to the normal price.
+Otherwise, people would buy from some other seller.
 He sold his remaining 5 boxes for $2 and had a diminishing marginal return on those 5 boxes since his profit was 15 cents less per box.
 This is how marginal cost and diminishing marginal returns work with the marginal cost taken into account.

-In the competitive market or perfect competition, the Marginal Cost will determine the Marginal Revenue and in a monopoly market, the demand and supply determine the Marginal Revenue.
+In a competitive market, the Marginal Cost will determine the Marginal Revenue.
+In a monopoly market, the demand and supply determine the Marginal Revenue.

 Marginal Revenue is easy to calculate.
-All you need to remember is that marginal revenue is the revenue obtained from the additional unit sold.
-The formula above breaks into two parts: one, change in revenue that means (total revenue – old revenue) and two, change in quantity, which means (total quantity – old quantity).
+All you need to remember is that marginal revenue is the revenue obtained from the additional units sold.
+The formula above breaks this calculation into two parts: one, change in revenue (Total Revenue – Old Revenue) and two, change in quantity (Total Quantity – Old Quantity).

-Example: Mr. A used to sell 10 pencils and now he is selling 15.
-Earlier, his total revenue was $20 and it is now $28.
-Putting the values in the formula change in revenue = $8 and change in quantity = 5 pieces, so, $8/5 = $1.60, which is his marginal revenue per additional unit sold.
+Example: Mr. A used to sell 10 pencils per day.
+Now he is selling 15.
+Earlier, his total revenue was $20.
+It is now $28.
+Putting the values into the formula, change in revenue = $8 and change in quantity = 5 pieces, so, $8/5 = $1.60, which is his marginal revenue per additional unit sold.